stampcodes/nft_platform/frontend/README.md

 yarn
 ```

+4. Set up the .env file

-4. Start the development server:
+5. Start the development server:

 ```bash
 yarn dev
 ```

-5. Open the app in your browser at http://localhost:5173/
+6. Open the app in your browser at http://localhost:5173/

 ## License